 |Fig. 1.
 Adding a photo to an Office 365 user.|

-Once you find and open a local picture (JPEG, BMP, PNG and GIF files are supported), a built-in photo editor will appear (Fig. 2.).
+Once the image file is selected, a built-in photo editor appears (Fig. 2.).
 You can modify or resize your image and preview the final effect.
 Note that the Previous/Next buttons are active only when you edit pictures for multiple users, as described in this article.

 |Fig. 2.
 The built-in photo editor.|